Khaled-Saleh-KL1/DWT/README.md

 1. Extracting information from ID cards.
 (EasyOCR 25M)
 2. Chatting with text.
 (Qwen 2.5 3B)

-local AI model to ensure your data stays private and secure.
+local AI models to ensure your data stays private and secure.

 # Features
 - Chat with Data: Past any text into the `Context` box, and then ask the Ai questions about it.